bushy555/Aquarius_1-bit_music/README.md

 For whatever reason some refuse to work as a cartridge (even with the correct CRC header)

-MESS: most work within a 15 year old copy of MESS.

-MAME: I can't get MAME working to test.
+MESS & MAME: Refuse to work at $4000, $C000, or $E000.

-command line :     mame aquariusp -bp . -cart1 [filename].bin
+command line for cartridges ($C000 or $E000):     mame aquariusp -bp . -cart1 [filename].bin

-Aqualite:  Most (all) do not work in Aqualite coz I'm doing something wrong and I have no idea what.
+Aqualite:  Don't work coz I'm doing something wrong and I have no idea what.